micheledonato/StockHawk/README.md

 # Stock Hawk

-This is the my code for project 3 in Udacity's Android Developer Nanodegree.
+This is my code for project 3 in Udacity's Android Developer Nanodegree.